AminaRepo/100_Days_of_ML_Code/log.md

 ### Day 25: August 01, 2018

 **Today's Progress**:  I proposed values for the training (task2).
 And I modified the previous version of ml5-begin code.
+The example about [the file input](https://p5js.org/reference/#/p5/createFileInput) was very helpful.

 **Thoughts:**  I had a 100% of identification of one of the images I tested (it's the [blue jay image]  (https://www.audubon.org/news/get-know-these-15-common-birds).
 It means (I suppose) that the image was in the training set of "MobileNet"  model.
 I had also an other p5 error (index error).
 This error doesn't appear at every execution (or at every loading of the html file).